 The Victory Neighborhood is home to two elementary schools.
 The Mastery School is located at 40th & Thomas Avenues.
 The school is part of the Harvest Network of charter schools and is available to students in kindergarten through fifth grade.
-Loring Community School is part of Minneapolis Public Schools and is located at 44th & Thomas Avenues.
+Loring Community School is part of Minneapolis Public Schools and is located at 44th & Thomas Avenue.
 Loring is open to students in pre-k through fifth grade.
-The school feeds into Olson Middle School located in the Shingle Creek Neighborhood and ultimately into Patrick Henry High School in the Webber-Camden Neighborhood.
+The school feeds into Olson Middle School located in the Shingle Creek Neighborhood and ultimately into Patrick Henry High School in the Camden Community.

-The Victory Neighborhood has commercial nodes found at 39th & Thomas, 42nd & Thomas, and 44th & Penn.
-The nodes feature a variety of businesses including options for dining, car repair, child care, shopping, art classes, and wellness and self-care.
+The Victory Neighborhood has commercial nodes found on Dowling, between Queen and Russell, 39th & Thomas, 42nd & Thomas, and 44th & Penn.
+The nodes feature a variety of businesses including options for dining, coffee, hair care, cell phone service, car repair, child care, art classes, wellness, self-care, medical, mail, moving and more.
 The neighborhood is very walkable and is intentional about supporting local businesses.

 The Victory Neighborhood is primarily serve by Metro Transit’s Route 19 and C Line Bus Rapid Transit.
 The lines originate in Brooklyn Center and end in downtown Minneapolis.
 Stops are available along Penn, 42nd, Dowling, and Thomas Avenues.